ferrocyante/Manage-Server/README.md

 # Manage-Server • Switch Tabs - Companion Repo

-This repo contains the two components required to make the [Switch Tabs Raycast extension](https://github.com/ferrocyante/Switch-Tabs) work:
+This repo contains the components required to make the [Switch Tabs Raycast extension](https://github.com/ferrocyante/Switch-Tabs) work:

-- **`server/`** — the local bridge server (`.exe`) that relays messages between Raycast and your browser
 - **`raycast-browser-bridge/`** — the browser extension (Manifest V3) that connects to the server and controls your tabs

 > **Browser Extension on Edge Add-ons Store:** [Switch Tabs Bridge](https://microsoftedge.microsoft.com/addons/detail/kpgdjpohjiaaikeohphffiaoepfmnaff)

+> **The bridge server (`raycast-bridge-server.exe`) is downloaded automatically** by the Raycast extension on first use.
+You do not need to download or configure it manually.

 ---